-- Equipment and facilities, both hardware and software - Human resources of the EDIH for delivering digital transformation services to SMEs or public administrations, also for cross border situations - Travel grants for hubs and local stakeholders to work with other hubs
+- Depreciation costs for equipment and facilities, both hardware and software - Qualified personnel of the EDIH for delivering digital transformation services to SMEs or public administrations, including subcontracting for specialists - Travel grants for hub personnel and local stakeholders to work with other hubs

 The Digital Europe grant will fund 50% of the requested amount, capped by the limits explained in section 2.1.
-MS (or their regions) should contribute an equal amount, either in-kind or in-cash.
+Member States (or their regions) should contribute an equal amount, either in-kind or in-cash.
 The proposal for the grant needs to justify the requested funding in terms of their expected KPIs on activities with European added value and their expected impact.